 The Minnesota Senate passed a bill providing universal free meals for Minnesota students.
 Photo by Getty Images.

-The House passed the bill 70-58.
-The bill now goes to the Senate, and Gov. Tim Walz supports the legislation and included universal free meals in his budget.
+The bill (HF5) will have to go back to the House for a concurring vote before making its way to Gov. Tim Walz’s desk for his signature.
+Walz supports the legislation and included universal free school meals in his budget.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.